GMT-458-Web-GIS/personal-web-page-melisaburgu/README.md

-This is a personal portfolio website developed for the GMT 458 Web GIS course, created to showcase my projects, skills, and background in Geomatics Engineering.
+This is a personal web page developed for the GMT 458 Web GIS course, created to showcase my projects, skills, and background in Geomatics Engineering.
 Live Demo Link:

   •https://melisaburgu.netlify.app/

   or

   •https://gmt-458-web-gis.github.io/personal-web-page-melisaburgu/melisa.html